Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **Elektro-L**
 - These are Elektro-L N3 and Elektro-L N4 (Elektro-L# for short).
 Due to a fairly recent power supply failure, Elektro-L2 only broadcasts a beamed X-band transmission to Moscow.
 - They broadcast a Low Rate Information Transmission (LRIT) in addition to a High Rate Information Transmission (HRIT) signal containing full disc images of the earth.
-It includes Reed-Solomon ECC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.
+It includes Reed-Solomon FEC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.

 ---

 **GOES**

 > I will only cover the European EWS-G2 (GOES 15), given that I only have LOS with this one.
 The US has several other GOES satellites, their reception is simmilar to Elektro-L LRIT/HRIT.
 - EWS-G2, a retired GOES satellite moved to Europe to replace EWS-G1 (GOES 13) broadcasts a **linearly polarized** GVAR signal.
-It lacks ECC, meaning you have to get it at a fairly decent strength for a decode witout any grain.
+It lacks FEC, meaning you have to get it at a fairly decent strength for a decode witout any grain.

 ---